Europe for Older Teens: Spain, Portugal and Morocco

 Our Lagos accommodations are also wonderful, just steps from the beach and the bustling town center.

-In Granada, we will be staying at a 4-star hotel right in downtown, just a few blocks from the Cathedral, Arab Baths, and main pedestrian plazas.
-This hotel has a fantastic breakfast buffet, and features a rooftop pool with views of the Sierra Nevada mountains!
+In Granada, we will be staying at a 3-star hotel right in downtown, just a few blocks from the Cathedral, Arab Baths, and main pedestrian plazas.

 Our Sevilla hotel is in the city’s oldest neighborhood, but is a modern and spacious 4-star hotel with easy access to all of our activities.
 It’s just behind the Cathedral and Alcazar, and a few blocks from the Flamenco studio.
 It also has a rooftop pool and breakfast buffet.